 Welcome to The Well-Travelled Postcard!
 Start Here

 First of all, welcome to The Well-Travelled Postcard!
-Thank you for stumbling upon this travel blog of mine and I’d like to give you a few clues so you can find exactly what you’ll enjoy reading most and so you can get the most out of my blog!
+Thank you for visiting this travel blog of mine and I’d like to give you a few clues so you can find exactly what you’ll enjoy reading most and so you can get the most out of my blog.

 Who writes The Well-Travelled Postcard?